Lyle Leroy Mills lived at 1967 Barclay Street from 1911 to 1916.

 Like his father, Lyle Leroy Mills was a hotel operator.
 He was the proprietor of the Empress Hotel at 235 East Hastings Street in Vancouver.
 Lyle’s brother, Oscar Ernest Mills, was also associated with the Empress Hotel.

-Lyle was married to Elsie (or Ellie) Swenson, who came originally from Sweden.
-Lyle was apparently Elsie’s second husband.
+Lyle was married to Elsie (or Ellie) Swenson (Anderson) who came originally from Sweden.
+Lyle was apparently Elsie’s second or third husband.
 Elsie was involved in the American Women’s Club in Vancouver.
 Lyle and Elsie appear to have had no children.

 By the early 1920s, Lyle and Elsie moved to Seattle, Washington.
 In 1924, Elsie arranged for an auctioneer to sell the furniture at 1967 Barclay Street, and the house itself was also for sale.